Test your vitamin D and 100+ other biomarkers for $190

 Vitamin D is a steroid hormone with a misleading name.

-This reframing explains why a “vitamin” reaches into immunity, blood pressure, glucose control, and (as the TARGET-D trial suggested) heart attack risk.
-In the rest of this post, we’ll trace how vitamin D became a hormone in everything but name, what the vitamin D receptor actually does, and what the hormone framing means for testing and supplementation.
+This explains why a “vitamin” has implications for immunity, blood pressure, glucose control, and (as the TARGET-D trial suggested) heart attack risk.
+In the rest of this post, we’ll trace how vitamin D is a hormone in everything but name, what the vitamin D receptor actually does, and what this means for testing and supplementation.

 Why vitamin D was originally misclassified as a vitamin

 Vitamin D got its name in 1922.
 Elmer McCollum had spent the previous decade naming fat-soluble compounds in cod liver oil by letter (vitamin A, then B, then C), and the factor that cured rickets in rats became the fourth letter.
-The label stuck before anyone understood what the molecule did or where it came from.
-(Elmer McCollum became known as “Dr Vitamin” and famloulsly said, “Eat what you want after you have eaten what you should.”)
+The “vitamin D” name stuck before anyone understood the full implications of what it does.
+(Elmer McCollum became known as “Dr Vitamin” and famously said, “Eat what you want after you have eaten what you should.”)

 How vitamin D becomes an active hormone

-What your skin produces (or what arrives in food) is not the active form.
-Vitamin D₃ is a precursor that has to be activated in two steps:
+The vitamin D that your skin produces (or what arrives in food) is not the active form.
+Vitamin D₃ is a precursor that’s activated in two steps:

-- The kidney adds a second hydroxyl, producing 1,25-dihydroxyvitamin D (calcitriol).
-Calcitriol is the biologically active hormone.
-Calcitriol’s half-life is hours, and its blood levels are tightly regulated by parathyroid hormone and serum calcium.
+2. The kidney adds a second hydroxyl, producing 1,25-dihydroxyvitamin D (calcitriol).
+Calcitriol is the biologically active hormone, but its half-life is hours and blood levels are tightly regulated.

-Vitamin D₃ from skin or diet is activated through hydroxylation in the liver and kidney before binding to the vitamin D receptor.
+Vitamin D activation pathway Vitamin D₃ from skin or diet is activated through the liver and kidney before binding to the vitamin D receptor.

-Once activated, calcitriol travels through the blood and binds to the vitamin D receptor (VDR), a protein that lives in the nucleus of nearly every cell type studied: intestine, kidney, bone, parathyroid, pancreatic beta cells, T and B lymphocytes, vascular smooth muscle, endothelium, heart muscle, and many neurons.
+Once activated, calcitriol travels through the blood and binds to the vitamin D receptor (VDR).
+VDR lives in the nucleus of nearly every cell type studied: intestine, kidney, bone, parathyroid, pancreatic beta cells, T and B lymphocytes, vascular smooth muscle, endothelium, heart muscle, and many neurons.

 The VDR belongs to the nuclear receptor superfamily, the same family that contains the receptors for:

 Each of these receptors works the same way.
 A hormone binds, the receptor changes shape, pairs up with a partner protein, slides into DNA at specific response elements, and turns genes on or off.
-VDR partners with the retinoid X receptor (RXR), then regulates transcription of an estimated 1,000 to 2,000 genes.
+VDR ultimately regulates transcription 1,000 to 2,000 genes.

-This is why vitamin D effects span so many systems: it’s a transcription factor running in parallel across most tissues at once.
+This is why vitamin D effects span so many systems.
+Vitamin D is a transcription factor running in parallel across most tissues at once.

 How vitamin D drives different organ systems

-The hormone framing predicts that vitamin D should reach well beyond bone.
-Vitmain D has affects across cardiovascular, autoimmune, respiratory, cancer, falls (obviously has some relation to bone health), and diabetes:
+If vitamin D is truly a hormone, its effects should beyond bone.
+It does.
+Vitmain D drives outcomes across cardiovascular, autoimmune, respiratory, cancer, falls (obviously has some relation to bone health), and diabetes:

 Why viewing Vitamin D as a hormone matters for testing and supplementation